Lord Price CVO

 Ian started his career in banking before moving to a HR role in textiles.
 He joined RHM as a Personnel Manager in 1972 and worked his way through various HR roles to become Employee Relations Directions until his retirement in 2007.
 Ian was a Trustee of the RHM Pensions Scheme for a number of years and has had many years of contact with the National Grocers Benevolent Fund.
 He has been a volunteer Welfare Assessor since 2010 and is also a member of the GroceryAid Welfare Committee.

 David spent 35 years in the food and drink industry most of which was with Nestlé, including four years in Japan.
 After a number of marketing roles in petfoods, healthcare and coffees, David's last role before he retired was as Nestlé's director of communications and corporate affairs.
 Over the years, he has been actively involved with the FDF, CBI, IGD & ISBA.
-David also supports the Welfare Committee and Corporate Communications Strategy Group.
+David also supports the Welfare Committee and Communications Strategy Group.

 Nigel Matthews OBE

 Nigel retired from J Sainsbury plc in 2001 after 25 years as Company Secretary.
 During his career he was heavily involved with the industry’s trade associations and relations with government.
 He was awarded the OBE in June 2000 for services to food retailing.
-He has been a Trustee of the National Grocers Benevolent Fund since February 2003.

 David began his career at PwC before moving to Home Retail Group as head of Group Commercial and Financial Accounting.
-Following completion of the acquisition of Home Retail Group by J Sainsbury plc, David supported the new management team with the initial integration of the two businesses.
-David subsequently moved into Sainsbury's commerce finance leadership team to take on his current role of Head of Finance for the Logistics division.
+Following completion of the acquisition of Home Retail Group by J Sainsbury plc, David supported the new management team with the integration of the two businesses.
+David then moved into Sainsbury's commerce finance leadership team to take on his current role of Head of Finance for the Logistics division.
 At GroceryAid David holds the position of Treasurer and also Chair of the Finance Committee.